primaulia/hotel_data_api/README.md

 #### Future improvements
 - Separate the processing strategy of each API supplier's endpoints into different classes that can share transformation methods
+- Create a background job tasks to rerun the data procurement process regularly